kilca/Training/README.md

 I use pocketbase as a database server and api endpoint, see `./pocketbase`

+# How To Test

+- Navigate to `pocketbase`, open console and do `./pocketbase serve`
+- Navigate to any of the framework you want and run them (eg : `npm start` for React)

 **I don't consider myself an expert in any of these technologies.
 Assume that the code is not a good reference.**

 For the moment we have